 For example when someone signs up for your healthy living webinar, you want them to be able to buy your “Ultimate Guide to Healthy Eating – Video Course” at 50% off within 3 days.

 After that they will be sent to the page where they can buy it for full price (or be simply be told that they missed their chance).

 A person signs up to your mailing list

-When they click in your email
+When they click a link in your email

 When they visit a specific page